 I’m Mounira Al Hmoud, a Washington D.C.-based news reporter and producer for Francophone and Anglophone media in Washington D.C.
 My current work includes being on the campaign trail for French news channel Canal Plus and I-tele.

 After graduating from The American University of Paris in 2011, I moved to the U.S. to study political reporting at Boston University’s College of Communication.
 And because you can’t really come to the U.S. without going to its nation’s capital, I decided to become a freelance news reporter and producer in the nation’s capital.
-I’m fully bilingual in French and English and I’ve always held a variety of interests.
+I’m fully bilingual in French and English and have a conversational level in Spanish and Arabic.
 What I enjoy the most in my work is human and social interaction, as well as breaking down complex stories through their impact on real people.
 And yes, I do try to get out of the Beltway for that.

 In 2012, I covered the Massachusetts Legislature as the statehouse correspondent for the MetroWest Daily News and the Vermont delegation in the U.S. Congress in D.C. for the Barre-Monpelier Times Argus, when Senator Bernie Sanders was not an object of curiosity and still available for interviews.
 I have written for The National Law Journal / Legal Times and as a multimedia editor at the French news agency Agence France-Presse in 2014.

 In Paris, I interned at a major news channel, France24, and an online magazine at Glamourparis.com.
 While in Boston, I contributed to The Christian Science Monitor‘s science section and wrote on a freelance basis for the largest francophone magazine in the U.S., France-Amérique.

 Click on the links to read my clips, articles published in The MetroWest Daily News, The Christian Science Monitor, The Times Argus, France-Amérique, and The National Law Journal / Legal Times.
 Don’t forget to take a look at my resume.